igor-sb/bluprint-conf/docs/source/data-conf.rst

 	{
 	  'input': {
-	    'tab1': '/path/to/my_project/input/input_table1.csv'
+	    'tab1': '/path/to/my_project/data/input/input_table1.csv'
 	  },
 	  'output': {
-	    'tab1': '/path/to/my_project/output/output_table1.csv'
+	    'tab1': '/path/to/my_project/data/output/output_table1.csv'
 	  },
 	  'manifest': 's3://bucket/path/to/manifest.csv',
-	  'metadata': '/path/to/my_project/metadata.csv',
+	  'metadata': '/path/to/my_project/data/metadata.csv',
 	  'global_cfg': '/path/to/global_config.csv'
 	}

-The ``data`` OmegaConf dict can be used in place of file paths:
+The ``data`` OmegaConf dict is then used like this:

 .. code-block:: python